PabloPiaggi/masterclass-22-12/README.md

 To judge if an environment is compatible with a given crystal structure, we will have to compare it against $M$ reference environments.

 The environment similarity kernel is a way to quantify the similarity between environments.
-This idea was introduced in this article \cite Piaggi-JCP-2019 and is based on the [SOAP descriptors](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.87.184115) of Bartok et al.
+This idea was introduced in [this article](https://aip.scitation.org/doi/full/10.1063/1.5102104) and is based on the [SOAP descriptors](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.87.184115) of Bartok et al.
 Unlike SOAPs, this kernel will be non rotationally invariant and thus will break the SO(3) symmetry of space.
 The starting point for the definition of our CV is the local atomic density around a given atom.
 We consider an environment $\chi$ around this atom and we define the density by,